AlphaCloudX/upscaler/README.md

-Here bicubic struggles to create the extra detail needed for the tree stump at the center of the image
+Here bicubic struggles to create the extra detail needed for the tree stump at the center of the image make sure to click on image comparison to better see the difference

 ----------